Your browser is not supported or outdated so some features of the site might not be available.

 • Bulky and can fall off of your head with moderate movement.

-The RØDE NTH-100 are disappointing for office use.
-Unfortunately, they struggle to block out ambient chatter, and they lack a microphone, so you can't answer or take calls with them.
+The RØDE NTH-100 are sub-par for office use.
+Unfortunately, they struggle to block out ambient chatter and lack a microphone, so you can't answer or take calls with them.
 They also leak a bit of audio at high volumes, which may bother others around you.
-On the upside, they have a comfortable and well-built fit, so you won't feel fatigued if you're wearing them for long periods.
+On the upside, they have a comfortable and well-built fit, so you won't feel fatigued if you wear them for long periods.

 Pros